pemcg/object_walker/README.md

 Copy the investigative_debugging.zip datastore export to your local system, and import it from the *Automate -> Import / Export* menu.
 This will import the _Investigative\_Debugging_ domain.

-## Calling object\_walker
+## Invoking object\_walker

-We get an object\_walker dump by simply calling the _object\_walker_ instance from anywhere in the automation namespace.
-For example if we wish to examine the $evm.root object structure part-way through a VM provisioning workflow, we could add a call to object_walker from a state in the VM Provision State Machine, as follows:
+We can get an object\_walker dump by simply calling the _object\_walker_ instance from anywhere in the automation namespace.
+For example if we wish to examine the `$evm.root` object structure part-way through a VM provisioning workflow, we could add a call to object_walker from a state in the VM Provision State Machine, as follows:

 ![Screenshot 07](images/screenshot07.jpg)